 10 Cleaning Habits To Make Your House a Home

-My Mother ran a tight ship raising her three girls.
+I grew up with a Mother that ran a tight ship raising her three girls.
+She taught us to clean from very early ages.
 Did she have favorites that got off the hook every once in a while?
 NEVER!!!!
 How or where this woman got this moxie I’ll never know.
 But whatever it was has been grafted in my mind and I can’t get away from the lessons I’ve learned on how to clean.

 I guess you could just say I put into practice what I was taught.
 I have also learned new skills in cleaning and keeping a clean home.
 Yes sometimes it gets junky, but it’s clean.
 You don’t wanna live in a museum you wanna live in a clean house and I’m gonna share with you how to do this.

-1. The first habit stares you in the face each morning.
-Your bed…it takes a complete 2 minutes to make it up each day, when you get up – make it up, move the clutter to the designated places and voila!
+What faces you each morning after you get up?
+Your bed.
+It takes a complete 2 minutes to make it up each day, when you get up – make it up, move the clutter to the designated places and voila!

 Use a sweep vac, then a few hot soapy paper towels and wipe down the floor, then a couple dry ones to dry it up, throw those out and you’re good to go.
 Wipe up the stove if needed.
 With all the counters and table clean and no dishes in the sink…your kitchen is ready for company or for your own personal satisfaction.

-5. The fifth habit happens once you get home from work, for the stay at home moms well, it doesn’t really end…but it’s ok, it’s just laundry, that takes a good 15 solid minutes to throw the clothes in the washer.
+Once you get home from work (for the stay at home moms well, it doesn’t really end)…but it’s ok, it’s just laundry, but it takes a good 15 solid minutes to throw the clothes in the washer.

-Once the wash is done put the clothes in the dryer.
+Right after the washer is done, put the clothes in the dryer.
 If you wait too long to move the clothes from the washer to the dryer…you’re risking the mildew smell and you don’t want that…so do this on the same day…once the clothes have been dried – It’s best to fold them while they’re hot.
 Put them up and the job is done.

-This is what you need and what you have to do…and it is as simple as can be.
-You need Lemon Pine Sol (Original) Murphy Oil Soap (original) and Dawn Blue Dish Liquid – the key here is the amount you use… 1/2 capful of pine sol, 1/4 cup of Murphys Oil Soap and just a squeeze of Dawn Blue Liquid.
+This amazing mixture smells so clean and it is as simple as can be.
+To make it you will need Lemon Pine Sol (Original) Murphy Oil Soap (original) and Dawn Blue Dish Liquid – the key here is the amount you use… 1/2 capful of pine sol, 1/4 cup of Murphys Oil Soap and just a squeeze of Dawn Blue Liquid.
 Add this mixture to a half sink full of hot water and your house will smell like a dream come true.

 Use this on countertops, floors and walls.
 You may want to adjust this mixture as you become more familiar but this is what I do.

-9. We’re getting there!
-The ninth habit is a daily one and deeper cleaning on a weekly basis.
-Cleaning the Shower and the Bath tub.
+Cleaning the Shower and the Bath tub is critical.
 This is not my favorite which is why it is so far down on this list but I love a clean shower and tub so it has to be done.

-For shower floors and bath tub I also use Comet.
+Clean shower floors and bath tubs with Comet.
 It’s amazing on showers, sinks, in the bath and the kitchen.
 You may not like cleaning the shower or tub but it sure makes a difference when you get into a clean one.